clearbold/crm2esp/README.md

 Each active list on the console features a *Show JSON* button that will reveal the target schema for that list, including any custom fields.

+All classes created must use namespace `Crm2Esp`.
+See `GenericCrm.php` for an example.

 ### Configuration

 Do not edit the default settings in `src/settings.php`.
 Reference those defaults and set your own variables in `storage/config/settings.php`.